 Pat is most comfortable working “behind the scenes,” while Mary is the “public face.”
 She feels that their mutual values, energy, creativity and sense of humor are what lets them work so well together.

 Patricia Banker has over 45 years experience in the publishing field, from books to newspapers to advertising and promotions.
 She holds degrees in Art and English from Miami University, Oxford, Ohio.
-She has been married to her husband, Randal Peart, for 40 years and they have three sons — two in the Chicago area and one in metro Ann Arbor—and seven grandchildren ranging in age from ten through two, making Buchanan a nice central location for visits.
+She has been married to her husband, Randal Peart, for 42 years and they have three sons (all married with families of their own) — two in the Chicago area and one in metro Ann Arbor—and eight grandchildren ranging in age from 11 through 2 months, making Buchanan a nice central location for visits.

 Pat grew in southern Ohio, but her favorite times were at her Aunt and Uncle’s farm in Virginia’s Shenandoah Valley—she and Randal were even married there.
 A brief first marriage brought her to Detroit, where she actively made the most of a city that she never really wanted to live in.
 She was a “roving art teacher” for three schools, grades K-12, until a millage failure cut out the arts.
 So she turned to her love of print media and spirit of independence, establishing her own business by age 27—a graphic design studio/ad agency that was all-women (only by chance), with flexible time and babies allowed to come to the office.
 When she was expecting her third child, in1984, she came up with the idea of starting a local parenting magazine—an idea just a bit too far ahead of its time, but a great “learning experience.”